Surendra312/Surendra312/README.md

 - 👋 Hi, I’m @Surendra312
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate in a python project
+- 💞️ I’m looking to collaborate in a Javascript project
 - 📫 How to reach me k.surendrakumar230@gmail.com

 <!---